 What Should Women Wear During Ramadan?

-For women, long dresses and pants are the order of the day.
+For women, long Indian dresses and pants are the order of the day.
 Both these stylistic choices provide the wearer with fashionable and functional apparel that marks off every checkbox they need.

 Women’s Ramadan Attire: Try the Palazzo Suit